-One of the biggest tech event of the year, Mobile World Congress is just around the corner and we cannot wait to see what different manufacturers have in store for us.
-MWC 2017 will kick off on 27th February and will go on till 2nd March.
+One of the biggest tech events of the year, Mobile World Congress is just around the corner and we cannot wait to see what different manufacturers have in store for us.
+Mobile World Congress 2017 will kick off on 27th February and will go on till 2nd March.
 This is the time of the year where manufacturers bring out their best products, churn up an impressive presentation and show the world what they are up to.
-Not only will we get to look at different smartphones but tablets, smartwatches and mobile accessories from variety of global brands.
+Not only will we get to look at different smartphones but tablets, smartwatches, and mobile accessories from a variety of global brands.

 LG will be announcing their new flagship, LG G6 on their event scheduled for 26th February.
 This time around this smartphone is the one to watch, as LG has worked on bringing us the ‘Ideal Smartphone‘ which is ‘More Intelligent’.
-After the lack luster sales of LG G5 with a modular design, LG decided to change their design strategy and stick with something that people loved.
-For that purpose they have gone with a metal glass unibody design.
+After the lackluster sales of LG G5 with a modular design, LG decided to change its design strategy and stick with something that people loved.
+For that purpose, they have gone with a metal glass unibody design.
 The renders and the leaked images that we have seen till yet have impressed us, LG is on to something and they are confident that G6 will put them back on track.

 Apart from the tablet, Samsung will also show a prototype of a foldable smartphone to a select group of individuals at a private exhibition.
 So, for their investors and industry partners they will up the ante by showing the different tech under development.
 Now what’s left to see is, would Samsung hold a low key event given the absence of the Galaxy S8 flagship or will they go all out with an impressive presentation?

-This time expectations from Huawei are high and we expect them to bring devices which show how they are at the top of their game in the industry.
+This time expectations from Huawei are high and we expect them to bring devices that show how they are at the top of their game in the industry.
 The specs of Huawei P10 and P10 Plus leaked a few days ago, as a promotional flyer from China leaked online.
 Both Huawei P10 and P 10 Plus will feature a 5.5-inch Quad HD display.
-The only difference in terms of display is that the P10 Plus will have a dual curved display, similar to the one used in Samsung S7 Edge and Mate 9 Prosche Design.
+The only difference in terms of the display is that the P10 Plus will have a dual-curved display, similar to the one used in Samsung S7 Edge and Mate 9 Porsche Design.